bbatsov/emacsredux/_posts/2023-07-30-emacs-29-1-released.md

 **Reason #1** - [pure GTK
 front-end](https://batsov.com/articles/2021/12/06/emacs-is-not-a-proper-gtk-application/)
 (a.k.a. `pgtk`).
 This also means that now Emacs supports natively Wayland.
+Which in tern means that it's easier than ever to run [Emacs in Windows's WSL]({% post_url 2021-12-19-using-emacs-on-windows-11-with-wsl2 %}).
 This is huge!

 **Reason #2** - built-in support for the massively popular [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) via [eglot](https://github.com/joaotavora/eglot). `eglot` has existed for a while, but it's nice to see it bundled with Emacs going forward.
 This will certainly make Emacs better positioned to complete with "modern" editors like VS Code.